David Hughes (American football)

-David Augustus Hughes III (born June 1, 1959) is a former professional American football player from Kailua, Hawaii.
-He played six seasons in the National Football League, the first five with the Seattle Seahawks (1981–1985) and the final one with the Pittsburgh Steelers.
-As a fullback he was primarily a blocker, gaining just over 1,000 yards in his pro career.
+David Augustus Hughes III (born June 1, 1959) is an American former professional football player who was a running back for six seasons in the National Football League (NFL).
+He played college football for the Boise State Broncos and was selected by the Seattle Seahawks of the National Football League (NFL) in the second round of the 1981 NFL draft.
+He spent the first five season of his NFL career with the Seahawks (1981–1985) and the final one with the Pittsburgh Steelers.
+As a fullback, he was primarily a blocker, gaining just over 1,000 yards in his professional career.